Dorababu69/Dorababu69/README.md

 - 👋 Hi, I’m @Dorababu Pudi
-- 👀 I’m interested in
+- 👀 I’m interested in Coding 😅
 - 🌱 I’m currently learning Machine learning and Python for Data science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 🔰 U can reach me at insta @dxtentacion_69

 <!---
 Dorababu69/Dorababu69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.